Table of Contents

 THEAETETUS: In what way are they related?

-FOREIGNER: They both appear to me to be hunters.
+FOREIGNER: They both are hunters.

-FOREIGNER: Their paths diverge when they reach the art of animal hunting; the one going to the sea-shore, and to the rivers and to the lakes, and angling for the animals which are in them.
 While the other goes to land and water of another sort—rivers of wealth and broad meadow-lands of generous youth; and he also is intending to take the animals which are in them.

-FOREIGNER: Of hunting on land there are two principal divisions.
+Of hunting on land there are two principal divisions.

-FOREIGNER: One is the hunting of tame, and the other of wild animals.
+One is the hunting of tame, and the other of wild animals.

 THEAETETUS: But are tame animals ever hunted?

-FOREIGNER: Yes, if you include man under tame animals.
 But if you like you may say that there are no tame animals, or that, if there are, man is not among them; or you may say that man is a tame animal but is not hunted—you shall decide which of these alternatives you prefer.

 THEAETETUS: I should say, FOREIGNER, that man is a tame animal, and I admit that he is hunted.